Path of Exile 2 Stash Tabs Explained

 What Stash Tabs Are Best to Buy

-Now that we know what each Stash Tab offers, which are the best to purchase?
-While this was partially covered in the section above, we do want to address this topic more directly.
+Now that you know what each Stash Tab offers, which are the best to purchase?
+While this was partially covered in the sections above, we’ll provide a couple common price points as a reference how to to best spend a limited amount of points.

-For the sake of simplicity, let’s assume we just bought an Early Access Key, which comes with 300 Points to spend and we want to only spend it on Stash Tabs.
-Which ones should we be prioritizing as a new player?
+For the sake of simplicity, let’s assume you just bought an Early Access Key, which comes with 300 Points to spend and you want to only spend it on Stash Tabs.
+Which ones should you be prioritizing as a new player?

 Well first things first, Is a Stash Tab Sale currently running?
 If not, it’s best to wait until one is.
-As we stated before, these run roughly every 3rd week, over the weekend.
-It may not seem like much, but it will make our Points go a lot further.
-Getting 20%+ discounts on any tab is a great help and allows us to get more Stash Tabs.
+As stated before, these run roughly every 3rd week, over the weekend.
+It may not seem like much, but it will make your Points go a lot further.
+Getting 25%+ discounts on any tab is a great help and allows you to get more Stash Tabs.
 As such, the example below will only be using sale prices.

-That note aside, where do we start?
+That note aside, where to stat start?
 Without question, a Currency Stash Tab is easily the most practical Stash Tab to get first.
 This will set us back 60 Points.
 Having a Stash Tab that we can freely toss all of our currency in without it causing clutter and reducing space for other items is massively helpful.
-This leaves us with 240 Points.
+This leaves you with 240 Points.

-Next up is a Map Stash Tab.
-This will eat a lot of our remaining Points but will save us a lot of hassle and headaches in the endgame.
+Next up is a Map Stash Tab, costing a whopping 120 Points.
+This will eat a lot of our remaining Points but will save you a lot of hassle and headaches in the endgame.
 While Waystones will be less common to start, they can quickly build up and take over multiple tabs on their own.
 This also has the added benefit of keeping everything organized.
-Now we have 80 Points left.
+Now we have 90 Points left.

 Tips for Using Stash Tabs